beccauwu/Project-3/README.md

 ![Controls capture][controls]

 Another option for controlling the game is through a D-pad, where the arrow keys change the movement direction, and the middle control button toggles pausing.
-When the game is resumed from pause, there is a 3-second countdown for it to start again, to give time for the user to get prepared, which can be especially important at higher scores due to the increasing speed every time the snake eats.
+When the game is resumed from pause, there is a 3-second countdown for it to start again, to give time for the user to get prepared, which can be especially important at higher scores due to the increasing speed every time the accountspy-preview eats.

 <h2 id="testing">3.
 Testing</h2>